jpedro/jpedro.github.io/self-hosting.md

 and [surge.sh](https://surge.sh) has a limit for the size of files you upload.

 I use surge.sh to host some static SPAs and heroku as the API backend.

-Surge still works great for smaller deployments but there's no easy replacement for Heroku's push-to-deploy.
-Unless you build your own.
+Surge still works great for smaller deployments but I'll build my own replacement for Heroku's push-to-deploy.

 ## Replacing surge